evidentlyai/evidently/docs/book/examples/cookbook_llm_regression_testing.md

 description: How to run regession testing for LLM outputs.
 ---

-In this tutorial, we'll show you how to run regression testing for LLM outputs: for example, compare new and old responses to the same inputs after you change a prompt, model, or anything else in your system.
+In this tutorial, we’ll show you how to do regression testing for LLM outputs.
+You’ll learn how to compare new and old responses after changing a prompt, model, or anything else in your system.
+By re-running the same inputs, you can spot any significant changes.
+This helps you push updates with confidence or identify issues to fix.

-When you make changes, you may want to re-run the same inputs and compare the results to find which ones changed significantly.
-This will allow you to push your updates to production with confidence or find issues to address.

 # Tutorial scope

 Here's what we'll do:
 * **Create a toy dataset**.
-Create a toy Q&A dataset with answers nd reference responses.
+Build a small Q&A dataset with answers and reference responses.
-* **Imitate generating new answers**.
+* **Get new answers**.
 Imitate generating new answers to the same question we want to compare.
 * **Create and run a Test Suite**.
-We'll compare the answers using the LLM-as-a-judge approach to evaluate length, correctness and style match.
+Compare the answers using LLM-as-a-judge to evaluate length, correctness and style match.
-* **Get a monitoring Dashboard**.
-Build a dashboard to monitor the results of Tests over time.
+* **Build a monitoring Dashboard**.
+Get plots to track the results of Tests over time.

 To complete the tutorial, you will need:
 * Basic Python knowledge.
 * An OpenAI API key to use for the LLM evaluator.
 * An Evidently Cloud account to track test results.
-If not yet, [sign up](../installation/cloud_account.md) for a free account.
+If not yet, [sign up](https://www.evidentlyai.com/register) for a free account.

 Use the provided code snippets or run a sample notebook.